Real-time streaming in Power BI

 - Once a visual is pinned to a dashboard, you can use Q&A to ask questions of the push dataset in natural language.
 Once you make a Q&A query, you can pin the resulting visual back to the dashboard, and that dashboard will also update in real-time.

 With a streaming dataset, there is no underlying database, so you cannot build report visuals using the data that flows in from the stream.
-As such, you cannot make use of report functionality such as filtering, custom visuals, and other report functions.
+As such, you cannot make use of report functionality such as filtering, Power BI visuals, and other report functions.

 In practice, streaming datasets and their accompanying streaming visuals are best used in situations when it is critical to minimize the latency between when data is pushed and when it is visualized.
 In addition, it's best practice to have the data pushed in a format that can be visualized as-is, without any additional aggregations.
 Examples of data that's ready as-is include temperatures, and pre-calculated averages.